biol4559-uva/CompEvoBio_modules/Module_2/WF_instructions.md

 # **A Wright-Fisher simulation**

 ## Overview
 In this exercise we will learn how to model drift.
 Drift is the random change in allele frequencies due to finite population size.
 Drift in small populations can be a strong evolutionary force, but in large populations is a weak force.
 When drift is a strong force (and thus when population sizes are small) allele frequencies will change quickly.
-Eventually drift will cause allele frequencies to go to 0% (lost) or 100% (fixed), and in small populations this happens faster.
+Eventually drift will cause allele frequencies to go to 0% (lost) or 100% (fixed), and in small populations this happens quickly.
 In large populations, this happens very slowly.
-This is why populations that have more individuals have more genetic diversity.
+This is why populations that have more individuals have more genetic diversity, and is how we can estimate historical population size in a species by studying levels of genetic diversity.
 By simulating the drift process using a Wright-Fisher simulation, we can begin to gain insight into the role of population size on genetic diversity.

 Goals:
 1. Practice more with R & Github & functions